As a legion of fans

-Southern Rock bands, after the Allmans and Lynyrd Skynyrd.
-The band issued an enviable
+70s era Southern Rock bands, after the Allmans and Lynyrd Skynyrd.
+The band

-array of rollicking, high energy, soulful blues-rock classics, including the national
+issued an enviable array of rollicking, high energy, soulful blues-rock classics,

 Today Wet Willie continues to excite fans with their live performances, and appears